sparsity-xyz/sparsity-demo/fibonacci-js-sui/README.md

 ```

 ### 1. Build the Docker Image
-The Docker image contains the ABCI core, encapsulating all computation and execution logic.
+The Docker image contains the ABCI core, which encapsulates all computation and execution logic for the Fibonacci sequence calculation.

 Open a new terminal in the **fibonacci-js-sui** directory:
 ```bash